hackbinghamton/DataScienceWorkshop/DataEngineering/SQLIntermediate.md

 ## Exercise
 Given the following data set, perform the following instructions to retrieve data.
+Here is the [SQLFiddle](http://sqlfiddle.com/#!18/850309) link.

 ```
 CREATE TABLE winners